Introduction to Impact Investing with a Gender Lens

 The lessons will draw from IIX’s decade of global experience as a pioneering practitioner and thought-leader of impact investing to provide you with a unique perspective of the current landscape of this rapidly-growing field.

 Completion of the short course qualifies you to join our Future 500 Network.

 Ready for more?
-Check out our Masterclass on Measuring Impact for Sustainability - starts September 7
+Check out our Masterclass on Measuring Impact for Sustainability - beginning September 27th

-Learn how to measure impact and sustainability from our CEO, Professor Durreen Shahnaz as well as IIX Advisors from The Wharton School, Stanford University, and Social Value International.
+Learn how to measure impact and sustainability from our CEO, Professor Durreen Shahnaz along with other guest speakers.
 By the end of the course, you’ll gain:

 - A global understanding of the impact measurement ecosystem

 - Knowledge of how to refine your impact measurement strategy to improve your investment portfolio

 - Mastery of IIX’s widely-accepted impact assessment approach, valued by investors, donors, and enterprises

 As the Introduction to Impact Investing with a Gender Lens aims to enhance professional development, you may consider employer sponsorship of your participation.
 Or if you are an employer yourself, you may want to initiate a company-wide engagement with us and have your colleagues benefit from our program offering.